Depreciation Lands

-Depreciation Lands is the historical term used for a tract of land in Western Pennsylvania, which was purchased by the Pennsylvania's state government from Native Americans in 1784.
+The Depreciation Lands were a tract of land in Western Pennsylvania that was purchased by Pennsylvania's state government from Native Americans in 1784.
 The Depreciation Lands, which were split by surveyors, encompassed land from the Ohio River to the south, all the way north the mouth of Mahoning Creek (then known as Mogulbughtiton Creek), bounded by the east by the Allegheny River, and stretching to the state border in the west.
 The borders of many boroughs and townships are still to this day Depreciation lines, drawn by the original surveyors.

 History

 The Depreciation Lands were a tract of land within a part of western Pennsylvania that was purchased by the Commonwealth from Native Americans in 1784.
 The area was located west of the Allegheny River, north of the Ohio River, and was bordered to the north by the east–west line that stretched from the mouth of Mahoning Creek (then known as Mogulbughtiton Creek) to the western border of Pennsylvania.

-Before the time of the purchase, The Six Nations used the area for hunting, though the area was mostly uninhabited, save for a small village of ~50 cabins north of what is now Ambridge.
+Before the time of the purchase, The Six Nations used the area for hunting, though the area was mostly uninhabited, save for a small village of approximately 50 cabins north of what is now Ambridge.
 The purchased land was subdivided into two sections: the Donation Lands and the Depreciation lands.
 The Donation Lands were farther north than the Depreciation Lands, and were given to each Pennsylvania Line soldier and officer who served in the Continental Army to the end of the Revolutionary War.
 The remaining Depreciation Lands were given for redemption of depreciation certificates, which were given to soldiers in exchange for their received military pay in depreciated currency.

 The Depreciation Lands were divided into five districts from west to east, and eight surveyors were appointed to lay out the land in lots of 200 to 350 acres.
 From east to west, the surveyors were A. McClean, Major Daniel Leet, Nathaniel Breading, William Alexander, Samuel Nicholson, Samuel Jones, Colonel James Cunningham, and Colonel Joshua Elder.
 Despite the effort of the Pennsylvania Legislature, the Depreciation Lands were not all sold to deserving veterans.
 Many sold their depreciation certificates to speculators, and some of the surveyors themselves used their inside information to acquire valuable land.

 The Depreciation Lands still have their mark on modern boroughs and townships, whose borders are still based on the Depreciation lines drawn by the original surveyors.